Polidea/RxBluetoothKit/README.md

 # Getting Started

-Check [our Wiki](https://github.com/Polidea/RxBluetoothKit/wiki) with guidelines to (almost) all library functionalites.
+Check [our Wiki](https://github.com/Polidea/RxBluetoothKit/wiki) with guidelines to (almost) all library functionalities.

 # Documentation & Support